 You’re trying to save your child’s life.
 Those three issues don’t matter at this point.
-If in doubt, take action.
+When in doubt, take action.

-Do something right away!
-If someone is suicidal, has a plan and the means to carry out their plan, time is of the essence.
+Please don’t delay.
+Do something immediately.
+When you learn that someone is suicidal, has a plan, and the means to carry out their plan, time is of the essence.

-If you aren’t sure if they’re in danger, you can call the Suicide Lifeline number 800-273-8255 and talk to a volunteer for guidance.
+If you aren’t sure whether or not they’re in danger, you can call the Suicide Lifeline number 800-273-8255 and talk to a volunteer for guidance.
 It’s better for your child to be angry with you and be alive, right?
 You don’t want to have any regrets.
 One day they’ll forgive you, they may even thank you.

-Immediately after applying the three steps of QPR they recommend you broaden the safety net for the person at risk.
+Immediately after applying the three steps of QPR therapists recommend you broaden the safety net for the person at risk.

 Ask them,”Who else would you like to know that you’re feeling this bad?”

 They may name a family member or friend.
 Ask them for permission to call and let that person know.
 Pull together a team of people who care about your child who will help build safety around them by checking on them regularly, asking how they’re doing, being alert for warning signs – a classmate, co-worker, roommate – someone who sees them on a regular basis.